hereisSwapnil/Cowin_Slots_notifier_TelegramBot/README.md

 # Cowin_Slots_notifier_TelegramBot
-This Telegram bot looks for available slots in the preferred district and send you a message on configured Telegram group.<br/>
+This Telegram bot looks for available slots in the preferred district and send you a message on configured Telegram group.
+Running on an Indian Server is must.<br/>
 <br/>
 **Update config.py and secrets.json file**<br/>
 ```javascript